loda-lang/loda-programs/programs/oeis/list6.md

 * [A332288](http://oeis.org/A332288) ([L23 program](332/A332288.asm)): Number of unimodal permutations of the multiset of prime indices of n.
 * [A332410](http://oeis.org/A332410) ([L06 program](332/A332410.asm)): a(n) = 2*a(n-1) - a(n-2) + a(n-5) - 2*a(n-6) + a(n-7) with a(0)=0, a(1)=1, a(2)=3, a(3)=6, a(4)=11, a(5)=17, a(6)=24.
 * [A332420](http://oeis.org/A332420) ([L09 program](332/A332420.asm)): Number of Maclaurin polynomials of sin x having exactly n positive zeros.
+* [A332442](http://oeis.org/A332442) ([L03 program](332/A332442.asm)): Triangle read by rows, T(n,k) is the number of regular triangles of length k (in some length unit), for k from {1, 2, ... , n}, in a matchstick arrangement with enclosing triangle of length n, but only triangles with orientation opposite to the enclosing triangle are counted.
 * [A332459](http://oeis.org/A332459) ([L05 program](332/A332459.asm)): Odd part of 1+sigma(n).
 * [A332464](http://oeis.org/A332464) ([L03 program](332/A332464.asm)): Rule 124 one-dimensional cellular automaton applied for one step to the configuration read from the base-2 expansion of sigma(n), then converted back to decimal.
 * [A332490](http://oeis.org/A332490) ([L09 program](332/A332490.asm)): a(n) = Sum_{k=1..n} k * ceiling(n/k).